 Remember that price shouldn't be your biggest deciding factor in which of the best dog toys to buy.
 You will end up saving money in the long run if you purchase a quality toy now and continue to use it throughout the life of your dog.
 Also keep in mind that your dog's needs are as unique as he is, and you need to focus on those needs when selecting a toy for him.

 Keep your dog's safety in mind while you're shopping as well.
 It would be wise to do some research online before heading to the store.
 Make sure the product you select is made with quality materials. that it is durable enough to stand up to your pet's jaws, and that it is the proper size for him.

-If you’ve got questions about which toy would be the most beneficial, speak with your veterinarian, a local dog trainer, or other canine professional in your area.
+If you've got questions about which toy would be the most beneficial, speak with your veterinarian, a local dog trainer, or other canine professionals in your area.
 You can even consult the well-trained staff at your local pet store.
 When in doubt, bring your dog to the pet store with you and let him pick out his own toys.
 Many pet stores allow leashed pets into their establishment, and who better to help you pick out a toy for your dog than your Fido himself?